When Nehru took on Radhakrishnan on the cricket field! | Politics

 When Nehru took on Radhakrishnan on the cricket field!

-Rare footage of the match played for raising funds for flood-affected people shows Nehru and Radhakrishnan, along with other parliamentarians, battle it out on the cricket ground watched by a large crowd.
+Rare footage of the match played for raising funds for flood-affected people shows Nehru and Radhakrishnan, along with other parliamentarians, battling it out on the cricket ground watched by a large crowd.

 - Country: